-Visa: Valuation and Growth Paradox
+Visa: Valuation And Growth Paradox

 Thus far in FY2017, all numbers have been compared to the pre-Visa Europe acquisition numbers.
 This is an unfair comparator as growth was expected to spike moving into FY2017.
 Therefore, all three FY2017 quarters have had the same comparator, a pre-Visa Europe.
 Visa has one more quarter to continue these amazing numbers; however, Q1 FY2018 will be the true growth story since numbers will be compared on a constant basis with Visa Europe under its umbrella.

 All of Visa’s numbers have been great when compared to the quarters subsequent to the Visa Europe acquisition.
 I think these growth numbers are misleading and serve as an incorrect comparator.
-Taking a look at back-to-back quarterly comparisons from the initial quarter Visa Europe was included in the earnings results we can see a one-time spike in revenue across the entire enterprise (Figures 1 and 2).
+Taking a look at back-to-back quarterly comparisons from the initial quarter Visa Europe was included in the earnings results, we can see a one-time spike in revenue across the entire enterprise (Figures 1 and 2).

 A huge spike in revenue growth in back-to-back quarters of 17% for the first post Visa Europe was reported.
 This was followed by a 4.7% increase in revenue in back-to-back quarters from the second post Visa Europe was reported.
 This back-to-back quarterly growth has since leveled off with marginal growth thus far in FY2017.

 Figure 1 – Author’s aggregate revenue growth figure from FY2015 through FY2017 quarters with post Visa Europe in Q4 FY2016